nrashmi06/Internship/README.md

 ## Introduction

-During this internship, the primary goal is to become proficient in React, a popular JavaScript library for building user interfaces.
-The tasks are designed to help you understand the core concepts of React, including components, props, and hooks, by working through the official React documentation and building practical applications.
-Along with this I also learnt the Mern
+During this internship, the primary goal was to gain proficiency in React, a widely used JavaScript library for developing user interfaces.
+The tasks were structured to provide a comprehensive understanding of React's core concepts such as components, props, and hooks, through practical application and referencing the official React documentation.

+Additionally, I also acquired proficiency in the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This included learning to build full-stack applications integrating MongoDB as the database, Express.js and Node.js for server-side development, and React.js for the client-side interface, thereby enhancing my skills in both front-end and back-end web development.

 -----------------------------------------------------------------------------------------------------------------
 ## Project Setup